-- Wide mouth glass or plastic gallon jar or three pound coffee can. - 2.
-Decorated in a 4H theme (anything pertaining to 4H), can use slogan if desired. - 3.
-Container must be completely full with 5 different kinds of cookies made from scratch (Bar, Date, Oatmeal, etc.) - 4.
-Container must contain a list of cookies on inside lid, i.e. "Oatmeal, Chocolate chip, etc." - 5.
-Containers must be able to be opened and cookies will be judged. - 6.
-Cookie jars will be judged on the following:
+- 1. Red the General Rules - 2.
+Wide mouth glass or plastic gallon jar or three pound coffee can. - 3.
+Decorated in a 4H theme (anything pertaining to 4H), can use slogan if desired. - 4.
+Container must be completely full with 5 different kinds of cookies made from scratch (Bar, Date, Oatmeal, etc.) - 5.
+Container must contain a list of cookies on inside lid, i.e. "Oatmeal, Chocolate chip, etc." - 6.
+Containers must be able to be opened and cookies will be judged. - 7.
+Cookie jars will be judged on the following: Slogan 25% Decoration 25% Qualities of cookies 50% (10% possible for each kind of cookie, making up 50%) - Grand Champion Cookie Jar will be given away.
+One from each division. - 9.
+Enter cookie jars on the fair entry forms. - 10.
+All containers will be auctioned off.
+Money will go to 4H Council. - 11.

-Slogan25%Decoration25%Qualities of cookies50%

-(10% possible for each kind of cookie, making up 50%)

-- 7. Grand Champion Cookie Jar will be given away.
-One from each division. - 8.
-Enter cookie jars on the fair entry forms. - 9.
-All containers except two will be auctioned off.
-Money will go to 4H Council. - 10.
 All cookies should be individually wrapped.
-Bring one of each kind of cookie in a box and identify. - 11.
-Food stickers should be placed on the bottom of cookie jar. - 12.
-Recipes should be included for judging purposes. - 13.
+Bring one of each kind of cookie in a box and identify. - 12.
+Food stickers should be placed on the bottom of cookie jar. - 13.
+Recipes should be included for judging purposes. - 14.
 Premiums: